It's official — it is becoming less necessary for firms to keep all employees under the same roof.

 When working with a contractor that operates from a neighboring country, confidentiality can be an issue.
 Not every outsourcing company can successfully keep a 'Chinese Wall,' so information gleaned from your processes can leak to another company working with the same provider.

 At Sophilabs, we understand that these concerns are of the utmost importance, with that in mind we opened our Brooklyn office.
 This office is in the middle of the tech haven DUMBO area, easy to get to from Manhattan or any other area of NYC.
-We opened this location in order to be closer to our customers, who are mostly located in the United States, and to facilitate legal aspects of the provided services.

 How to Choose the Right Nearshore Software Development Company